JPRA-Dev/Wordpress_Plugins_Workshop/README.md

-#  A Workshop on WordPress Plugins
+#  Core and APIs: A Workshop on WordPress Plugins

 </br>